hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,945 km (3210 nm)

 ##### 0100
-Finally went to sleep, as we slid into a calmer area of the passing low.
+Finally went to sleep, as Pino slid into a calmer area of the passing low.
 It's hard to relax when the wind is howling outside, it always sounds worse from inside the cabin, with halyards slapping on the mast, waves smashing against the hull and the walls creaking.

 ##### 0400
 I woke up and went on deck to fix whatever was happening with our jib and furler.
 The seas were still big.
 Devine added a line to the furler to keep it from spinning, and made a few more turns in the barrel so we could furl the jib in tighter.
 It worked.
 By adding more turns to the barrel, we were able to roll it up all the way.
 This only happens in heavy weather because we have to winch it in to furl it, and because it furls extra tight it requires more turns.

 Sometimes I wonder if a hank-on head sail wouldn't be safer.
 I know that no system is perfect, and that going to the bow to douse it would be unpleasant, but both systems have pros and cons, it's a matter of finding which we want to live with.
-But, I like the idea of a system with fewer moving parts, as less can break.
+But, I like the idea of a system with fewer moving parts because less can break.
 Just like we opted for simplicity with our software, maybe we'll consider getting rid of the furler should it break.

 ##### 0600
 Made coffee from whole beans!
 It's a special day!
-Coffee from beans has a better taste, but takes more effort as we have to grind the beans first.
+Coffee from beans has a better taste, but takes more effort because we have to grind the beans first.
 Devine prepared the beans and set the moka pot on the stove, but then a wave knocked it over, spilling all of our delicious coffee.
-The gimballed stove prevents this usually, but the boat rolls, the back and forth motion can knock it over, if say, we're not there to hold it.
+The gimballed stove prevents this usually, but when the boat rolls, the back and forth motion can knock it over, if say, we're not there to hold it.
 Our stove has pot clamps, but these only grip the base, and our stovetop coffee maker is tall.

 After the accident, Devine was swearing aloud, frustrated.
 The boat smelled good, but there was coffee all over the floor, at the back of the stove and under it.
-We make instant coffee instead, as it is better than nothing.
+We make instant coffee instead, it is better than no cofee, I think.
 Devine is still bitter about the spillage, but downs his cup of instant coffee anyway.
 We imagine better pot clamps, something we could make that could hold the tall moka pot in place..

 ##### 0700
 Devine is reading *Les Glénants*.
 This is the first book about sailing we’ve read.
-It was an intimidating first read, as we thought the French sailing terminology was difficult to memorize.
-We're French speakers, but we use English sailing terms.
-The word "Bôme" is close to boom, but words like "l’étai" resembles nothing we know.
-I'm happy to say that our sailing vocabulary has improved since we last opened that book.
+It was an intimidating first read, ill-suited for complete beginners.
+When scanning through the pages, we realized we knew none of the French sailing terms.
+The word "Bôme" was close to boom, but words like "l’étai" resembled nothing we knew.
+It's embarrassing to say, but back then all the sailing terms we knew came from English movies, like Captain Ron and Master and Commander.
+I'm happy to say that our French sailing vocabulary has improved since we last opened that book.

-I am sitting in the quarter berth, still afraid to be rolled over.
-The quarter berth is the safest place to be in such an event as it is a very restrictive space.
-We received a message from our friends on the sailboat Tumbleweed today, it feels good to get news from the outside world, as we spend way too much time in our own heads.
-We first met Morgan and Douglas in Newport Oregon in the US, they too were going to Japan.
-We travelled together, loosely, through the South Pacific, but they left Japan for Alaska last year.
+I am sitting in the quarter berth, still afraid of the boat rolling over.
+The quarter berth is the safest place to be in such an event, because it is a very restrictive space.
+Nesting in this narrow cocoon helps.
+We received a message from our friends on the sailboat Tumbleweed today.
+It feels good to get news from the outside world, these days we spend way too much time in our own heads.
+We first met Morgan and Douglas in Newport, Oregon in the US, they too were going to Japan.
+We traveled together loosely through the South Pacific, but we parted ways when they left Japan for Alaska last year, one year ahead of us.

 Currently, we are farther north than we want to be.
 The weather keeps pushing us that way.
 We get low, after low, after low.
 It feels like we're in hell, with good weather being but a distant dream.
 We'll likely keep heaving-to until Sunday, depending on how the weather develops.

 ##### 1200
 For lunch, we had tomato pasta with green peppers, with chocolate and clementines for dessert.
 Clementines were a gift from friends who came to visit us in Shimoda before we left.
-Food gifts are the best gifts.
+Food gifts are the best.

-Whenever I eat an orange, I think of the time we spent in Minamiise, a city reknown for its oranges.
+Whenever I eat an orange, I think of the time we spent in Minamiise, a city renown for its oranges.
 There was an orange shop in Gokasho, they had varieties for every season.
-Our favorite was the Dekopon, an orange hybrid, recognizable by its protruding bump on the top resembling an inverted belly-button.
+Our favorite variety was the Dekopon, an orange hybrid, recognizable by its protruding bump on the top resembling an inverted belly-button.
 The shop sold orange-flavored deserts, as well as fresh juice, and ice cream in the summer.
 We'd bike there once a week from our spot in Shima Yacht Harbor.
 Oranges will always take me back to that place.
-We ate the clementines in silence, savouring every bite, letting memories of Gokasho transit in and out of our minds.
+We ate the clementines in silence, savoring every bite, letting memories of Gokasho transit in and out of our minds.

 For now, we are parked at the centre of a mean system, waiting things out.
 Looking at the GRIB files, it's funny to see ourselves positioned in the 'eye' of this massive storm.
 The world around us is chaos, yet it is much quieter in our little world on the ocean.